Braces have been around a long time. (The earliest varieties showed up centuries ago!)

 - Restricted eating: Tough, gummy foods like taffy and hard candies can damage or even pull off some of your brackets.
 Foods like popcorn can also get lodged in your teeth.
 That’s why, throughout your treatment, you’ll have to avoid certain foods.

-Home clear aligners are pretty new to the orthodontic scene, but they have established themselves as a popular alternative to braces.
-And that popularity is no surprise; there are lots of advantages to home aligners:
+At-home clear aligners are pretty new to the orthodontic scene, but they have established themselves as a popular alternative to braces.
+And that popularity is no surprise; there are lots of advantages to at-home aligners:

-- Shorter treatment timeline: The average treatment time for home aligners is just 6 months, which makes them almost twice as fast as braces.
-Granted, home aligners only treat minor cases (which naturally take less time), but the fastest company, Byte, takes just three months.
+- Shorter treatment timeline: The average treatment time for home clear aligners is just 6 months, which makes them almost twice as fast as braces.
+Granted, mail-order aligners only treat minor cases (which naturally take less time), but the fastest company, Byte, takes just three months.

 - No office visits: No time to go to the dentist?
 No worries.
 100% of your treatment is administered remotely, so you can focus on living to the fullest.

-- Better looking: No matter what aligner company you choose, you’ll find that home aligners are barely visible once they’re in your mouth.
+- Better looking: No matter what aligner company you choose, you’ll find that mail-order aligners are barely visible once they’re in your mouth.

 - No foods off-limits: If you love popcorn, taffy, caramels, or other foods that are normally off-limits with most orthodontic treatments, then clear aligners have you covered.
-Since you can pop out your aligners whenever you eat, you won’t damage them, no matter what you eat.
+Since you can pop out your aligners whenever you eat, you won’t damage them.

-Of course, there are disadvantages to clear aligner treatment, too:
+Of course, there are disadvantages to at-home clear aligner treatment, too:

 - Minimal orthodontist oversight: An orthodontist may design your treatment plan for you, but that’s pretty much all the orthodontist involvement you’ll get during treatment.
-The only exception to that is Candid, which offers Remote Monitoring.
-Essentially, you’ll use your smartphone and a special imaging device to take images of your teeth.
-Your orthodontist will review them, and if any changes are needed with your treatment, he or she will let you know.
+The only exception to that is Candid, which offers CandidMonitoring, a program that combines a special imaging device and orthodontist reviews to keep treatment on track.

-- Minor cases only: Two factors prevent home aligners from treating severe cases.
-One: the orthodontist oversight (necessary to make nuanced, complicated teeth shifts) isn’t possible with home aligners.
+- Minor cases only: Two factors prevent mail-order aligners from treating severe cases.
+One: the orthodontist oversight (necessary to make nuanced, complicated teeth shifts) isn’t possible with online clear aligners.
 Two: aligner trays alone are only so powerful.
-If you want to exert force on the jaw itself, you’ll need add-ons to the trays (add-ons that home aligners don’t offer).
+If you want to exert force on the jaw itself, you’ll need add-ons to the trays (which at-home aligners don’t offer).

 What About Invisalign?

-On the surface, Invisalign looks a lot like home aligners.
+On the surface, Invisalign and online clear aligners are similar treatments.
 But there are plenty of differences between the two.
 For one thing, Invisalign costs more, and treatment requires more time.
 However, that extra time and money gets you a more powerful treatment.